dvorka/stop-motion-movie-maker/ANALYSIS.md

 Stop Motion Movie Maker is a simple tool for building stop-motion video clips that is based on existing libraries.
-It's written in C and GTK+.
+It's written in C and Qt.
 It has CLI and GUI mode.

 CLI
 ---